 Image Quality.
 In our time of advanced gadgets, you can even take a good picture with a regular smartphone.
-Therefore, choosing the best quality is a smart decision.
-Good pictures can be obtained both with a digital and a SLR camera, if you compare representatives of the same price segment.
+Therefore, choosing the best quality is a wise decision.
+Good images can be obtained with a digital and an SLR camera if you compare the same price segment representatives.

 Equipment Dimensions.
-The parameters and weight of the camera is a very important aspect that should be paid special attention to, because this is the main difference between a compact and a DSLR.
+The parameters and weight of the camera is an essential aspect that should be paid special attention to because this is the main difference between a compact and a DSLR.
 Are you planning on carrying a camera bag with a heavy DSLR and lens, or is a camera that fits easily into your pocket is more suitable for you?
 For most amateur photographers, this criterion is decisive.

-Subject of Shooting.
+The subject of Shooting.
 With what you mainly want to photograph, it is better to decide in advance.
-This will help you avoid disappointment in the properties of already purchased equipment, because each camera model is created for its specific tasks.
-For example, for shooting in the dark, a DSLR is more suitable, since it will provide the quality of images at a level higher than digital.
+It will help you avoid disappointment in the properties of already purchased equipment because each camera model is created for its specific tasks.
+For example, a DSLR is more suitable for shooting in the dark since it will provide images at a level higher than digital.

 These criteria usually help to understand the needs and give preference to one of the two camera options.
-But if you still do not understand in favor of which technique to make a choice, let’s take a closer look at the device of both devices.
+But if you still do not understand which technique to make a choice, let's take a closer look at the device of both devices.

 DSLR Camera: Advantages and Disadvantages

 The SLR camera has a built-in viewfinder based on a mirror.
 In stores, we can find double-lens and single-lens mirror devices.
-The mirror in them is at an angle of 45 degrees, which allows you to see in the viewfinder not a digitized image, but a real image.
-Light entering through the lens is reflected by a mirror and directed upward into the pentamirror, which correctly orientates the image so that it does not turn upside down.
+The mirror in them is at an angle of 45 degrees, which allows you to see in the viewfinder not a digitized image but an actual image.
+Light entering through the lens is reflected by a mirror and directed upward into the pentamirror, which correctly orientates the image to not turn upside down.
 It turns out that a distinctive feature of SLR equipment is the presence of a viewfinder.

-This camera also has an additional monochrome display, especially large devices, they have well-implemented access to all buttons, wheels and other shooting controls.
+This camera also has an additional monochrome display, huge devices; they have well-implemented access to all buttons, wheels, and other shooting controls.

 The main advantage of a DSLR is, of course, a large arsenal of possibilities offered.
-With it you will be able to achieve more “complex” and high results: fireworks, sunsets, sunrises, night views – everything that looked like a large incomprehensible spot of light when shooting with a digital camera or smartphone, will acquire a silhouette, shape and natural color.
+With it, you will achieve more "complex" and high results: fireworks, sunsets, sunrises, night views - everything that looked like a sizeable incomprehensible spot of light when shooting with a digital camera or smartphone, will acquire a silhouette, shape, and natural color.

-You will be able to get photos with high detail, without “flare“, noise and other defects.
-Filters, functions, light settings, compositions and other delights of DSLR cameras will become available to you.
-Thanks to this, you yourself can choose the color palette of your photo, saturation, brightness and other parameters, which will allow you to take exactly the picture as you imagine it.
+You will be able to get photos with great detail, without "flare," noise, and other defects.
+Filters, functions, light settings, compositions, and other delights of DSLR cameras will become available to you.
+Thanks to this, you can choose the color palette of your photo, saturation, brightness, and other parameters, which will allow you to take precisely the picture as you imagine it.

 In addition, you can expand the capabilities of your camera by purchasing various lenses.
-Do you want to get high quality pictures of animals?
+Do you want to get high-quality pictures of animals?
 A telephoto lens will help you.
-Do you want to take pictures of insects and representatives of the microcosm?
-A micro lens will give you that opportunity.
-Are you more attracted to “artistic” photography with clear focus in the foreground?
+Do you want to take photos of insects and representatives of the microcosm?
+A microlens will give you that opportunity.
+Are you more attracted to "artistic" photography with a clear focus in the foreground?
 You definitely cannot do without a fixed focal length lens.

-The main reason people choose a DSLR is because of the high level of quality and clarity of images.
+People choose a DSLR because of the high level of quality and clarity of images.
 With the same number of pixels, the DSLR will provide you with a photo quality that will be several levels higher than the quality of a digital camera.
 The reason for this is better optics and matrix.

-The advantages of a DSLR also include a fairly high shooting and focusing speed, a rich ISO range, sharpness quality and a long battery life.
-In addition, such devices have a phase housing and fairly good ergonomics.
+The advantages of a DSLR also include a reasonably high shooting and focusing speed, a rich ISO range, sharpness quality, and long battery life.
+In addition, such devices have phase housing and pretty good ergonomics.

-Having dealt with the advantages of this unit, it is worth paying attention to the disadvantages, because it is better to find out about them right away, so as not to be disappointed in the device later.
+Having dealt with the advantages of this unit, it is worth paying attention to the disadvantages because it is better to find out about them right away so as not to be disappointed in the device later.
 First of all, you should pay attention to the price.
 Its minimum threshold is $1,000.
-For comparison, a fairly good compact camera can be purchased at half the price.
+For comparison, a relatively good compact camera can be purchased at half the price.

 You may also like to read: Digital SLR Cameras – Buying Guide, Rating and Reviews